beadsland/pose/doc/pose_code.md

 Unlike standard Erlang, `pose` looks for a module by unpackaged filename, and upon finding such a file, loads it, returning the fully-qualified packaged module name.
 This means that `pose` would look for `fum` (per our example above), as `/home/user/project/ebin/fum.beam`, and then upon successfully loading same, would return
 `{module, 'fee.foo.fum'}`.

-Additionally, `pose` uses a `-package` directive to identify files that have been compiled in the flat namespace standard to Erlang and then recompile those files with a package assigned by `pose` so as to ensure that each such package is uniqely identified in the namespace of the currently running node.
+Additionally, `pose` uses a `-package` directive to identify `pose`-compatible files that have been compiled in the flat namespace standard to Erlang and then recompile those files with a package assigned by `pose` so as to ensure that each such package is uniqely identified in the namespace of the currently running node.